« Previous Page

 Antibiotics are not a recommended treatment for women in

-preterm labor whose amniotic sac has not ruptured (intact membranes).
-But some women do receive antibiotics for
+preterm labor with intact membranes.
+(This means the amniotic sac has not ruptured.)
+But some women do get antibiotics to prevent or treat

 Current as of: